-While accuracy is limited by human error, BCIC verifies questionable data as part of the monitoring process for reports submitted externally.
+Because accuracy is limited by human error, BCIC verifies data as part of the due diligence and monitoring process for reports submitted by external sources.

-When results are published, BCIC's performance measures for 2013-2014 will be broken down by industry sector, region and company stage.
+When results are published, BCIC's performance measures for fiscal year 2013-2014 will be broken down by industry sector, region and company stage.